mjtamlyn/ayb-notes/8-mysql@twitter.md

 Primary storage for everything, peripheral services, multi-data center, MySQL is a building block.

 Gizzard is a (huge) data storage framework.
 On top of MySQL and provides all the bits you need.
 It has other stuff on top of it for specific storage problems.

+They have their own fork which fixes some of the bugs, is optimised for SSDs and a few useful monitoring tools.